Ever wonder how to get the most out of a parent-teacher conference?

-Refer to your list of questions to make sure that you haven’t left anything out.
+Prepare a list of questions you can refer to and make sure you haven’t left anything out.

-Don’t hesitate to make notes while the teacher is talking so that you will remember what they said once you get home.
+Don’t hesitate to take notes while the teacher is talking so that you will remember what they said once you get home.

-Ask the teacher about the classroom rules and discipline, homework procedures, and overall expectations for students.
+Ask the teacher about classroom rules and discipline, homework procedures, and overall expectations for students.

-It can be easy to get angry or defensive if the teacher raises problems.
-But try not to.
-Talking together about problems is the best way to make sure they are addressed before they grow bigger and that your child has the support they need to make improvements.
-Ask questions, share ideas that have worked for you at home and be an active part of planning new ways to make things better.
+It can be easy to get angry or defensive if the teacher raises challenges, but try to keep an open mind.
+Talking together about challenges is the best way to make sure that they are addressed before they grow and that your child has the support they need to make improvements.
+Work with the teacher, ask questions, share ideas that have worked for you at home and be an active part of planning new ways to make things better.

 Ask the teacher what is the most important thing you can do at home to support your child’s learning.